biopython/biopython.github.io/wiki/User_Davidw/cookbook.md

     out_handle.close()

 # That will make a bunch of files with 1000 records, but you will almost always
-# have some "dregs" to mop up
+# have some "dregs" to mop up. e

 if len(records) / 1000 != 0: #checking for leftovers
     lsplit_min = (nfiles+1)*1000